Unleash/unleash/website/docs/tutorials/quickstart.md

 unleash.start();
 ```

-Now you are ready to use the feature toggle you created in your client side application, using the appropriate proxy SDK.

-### I want to test toggles in a backend environment
+### I want to test toggles in a back-end environment

 #### Create your first toggle